mrityunjai01/trex/README.md

 Download trex.py into a folder, on a terminal created in the same folder type "python trex.py" or more generally, <path_to python_exec> <path_to_trex.py>
 ### Features

-- Can add custom t-rexes that can be built usinf python editor
+- Can add custom t-rexes that can be built using python editor
 - Supports all command line platforms
 - Tweak with data to add multiple Jumps
 - Supports any machine with python installed